All Posts /

 Queer Rom-Coms That We Guarantee You’ll Fall Hard For

-Every member of Team Epic Reads is a sucker for a good romantic comedy, we can’t even lie.
+Every member of Team Epic Reads is a sucker for a good romantic comedy.
 Make it queer and we 👏 are 👏 there 👏.
 Lucky for us, we have a ton of really delightful, truly adorable LGBTQ+ rom-coms that we love–and we think you will, too!

 Lesbian horse girls?
 Check.
 Disasters gays trying their best?
 Check and check.
 A race to win prom queen as well as hearts and minds?
 Triple check.
-Check out these queer rom com books–new, old, and hitting shelves soon–and let us know your favorites!
+Check out these queer rom com books–new and old–and let us know your favorites!

 LGBTQ+ ROM COMS YOU’LL FALL HARD FOR